Secure, maintain, and upgrade¶

 avatar_saltand user’s email), etc.

-Zulip also has a data export and import tool, which
+Zulip also has a logical data export and import tool,

 servers, as well as various auditing purposes.
 The big advantage of